At Issue Index White Index

 Do not neglect to send my selections for I want them to use.
 Send my scrap books also.[37]

-That Ellen White would occasionally gather from the writings of others for her writing should not surprise us.
+That Ellen White would gather from the writings of others should not surprise us.
 Ellen White was, after all, a consummate gatherer.
 In her cupboard stocking "bank," she saved up enough coins to print an edition of The Review in 1852.
 From various periodicals she collected character-building stories for publication in the "Home Circle," a department of the Signs magazine (1876f).
 From periodicals on health she gathered material for "Mrs. White's Department" in the Health Reformer from March 1871 to March 1874.
 Her carefulness in the use of resources was put into words in the 1890s.
 She was told: "Gather up the fragments; let nothing be lost."
 W. C. White explains:

 About four years ago the word came to her, "Gather up the fragments, let nothing be lost," and this has been repeated many times since.[38]
 But not till Sister Peck came were we able to do more than keep copies of the newly written documents.